Medianet Becomes First Partner to Integrate TVEyes Premium Media Player

 Primary Research

 You collect this data yourself directly from customers or prospects.
-It’s great for learning about consumer behavior, preferences, and motivations.
+Primary research involves direct engagement and is great for learning about consumer behavior, preferences, and motivations.

 Examples of primary market research methods include: